mattvenn/hackspace-power-controller/README.md

 * If a new user is detected while machine is on, finish previous user's session and start a new one.
 * Never switch off/time out the connected machine in case it's a long job.
 * Pull validated users once per day and store locally in case internet is unavailable.
-* If internet is unavailable discard usage logging, add a queue later.
+* If internet is unavailable discard usage logging.
+Possible to add a queue later.

 ## Flowchart